Abu Dhabi shuts Louvre Abu Dhabi, Ferrari World due to coronavirus

-DUBAI (Reuters) - Abu Dhabi announced on Saturday it was shutting major tourism and cultural venues, including the Louvre Abu Dhabi museum and the Ferrari World theme park, from March 15-31, as Arab states in the Gulf stepped up measures against coronavirus.
+DUBAI (Reuters) - Abu Dhabi said on Saturday it was shutting major tourism and cultural venues, including the Louvre Abu Dhabi museum and the Ferrari World theme park, from March 15-31, as Arab states in the Gulf stepped up measures against coronavirus.

 The latest announcement was made in tweets by the Abu Dhabi Government Media Office.
 Abu Dhabi is the capital and largest emirate in the United Arab Emirates federation.